jethrocarr/puppet-initfact/README.md

 distributions support multiple init systems but one is treated better than others.

-The fact uses the osfamily values to select a curated result that is known to be the best option for that OS version.
-In future it will be expanded to support smarter autodetection.
+This fact uses the osfamily values to select a curated result that is known to be the best option for that OS version.
+If it doesn't have an curated entry for the specific OS/distro, it falls back to autodetection of the initsystem that is being used.

 # Usage